Education

 Credits 9.0

-Candidates will complete direct teaching experiences with students with diverse learning needs and varied backgrounds in at least two settings.
+Candidates will complete direct teaching experiences in schools serving students with various learning needs and from varied backgrounds.
 Candidates will participate in intensive and extensive field-based responsibilities, assignments, tasks, activities, and assessments that demonstrate candidates’ progressive development of the professional knowledge, skills, and dispositions to be effective educators.
-Prerequisite: formal admission to Enhanced Clinical Practice—Student Teaching and all required PRAXIS testing passed.
-Course description is mandated by Tennessee State Board of Education, Tennessee Educator Preparation Policy, 5.504.
-Pre-requisites: All professional education courses in licensure program.
+Prerequisite: formal admission to Clinical Practice I —Student Teaching and all required PRAXIS testing passed.
+The course description is mandated by the Tennessee State Board of Education, Tennessee Educator Preparation Policy, 5.504.
+Pre-requisites: All professional education courses in the licensure program.
 Fall, Spring.

 Credits 3.0

-Candidates will complete direct teaching experiences with students with diverse learning needs and varied backgrounds in at least two settings.
+Candidates will complete direct teaching experiences in schools serving students with various learning needs and from varied backgrounds.
 Candidates will participate in intensive and extensive field-based responsibilities, assignments, tasks, activities, and assessments that demonstrate candidates’ progressive development of the professional knowledge, skills, and dispositions to be effective educators.
-Prerequisite: formal admission to Enhanced Clinical Practice—Student Teaching and all required PRAXIS testing passed.
+Prerequisite: formal admission to Clinical Practice I—Student Teaching and all required PRAXIS testing passed.
 Course description is mandated by Tennessee State Board of Education, Tennessee Educator Preparation Policy, 5.504.
 Pre-requisites: All professional education courses in licensure program.
 Fall, Spring.